liborty/rstats/README.md

 ## Appendix: Recent Releases

+* **Version 1.2.26** - More multithreading.
+Changed `struct TriangMat` to also allow compact representation of antisymmetric matrices (for future use).
+Updated dependence to the latest `medians 2.1.0`.

 * **Version 1.2.25** - added dependency on `rayon` crate which has somewhat increased the footprint but there will be significant speed ups due to parallel execution.
 Some have been introduced already.

 * **Version 1.2.24** - added `st_error` method to trait Vecg.
 It is a generalization of standard error to 'nd'.
 The central tendency is (usually) the geometric median and the spread is (usually) MADGM.
 Also tidied up `hulls`.